 Other recommendations for safe sleep include:

 - Using a crib or playpen with a snug fitting sheet

-- No pillows, quilts, bumper pads, or stuffed animals
+- Do not place pillows, quilts, bumper pads, or stuffed animals in the sleeping area

 - No soft surfaces, such as an adult mattress, couch or chair

-- No soft or loose bedding.
+- Avoid soft or loose bedding.
 Use swaddle blankets, then sleep sacks rather than blankets.